Tell me, and I forget, teach me, and I remember, involve me, and I learn.

 When Learning Occurs

-Learning occurs when we are able to:
+Learning occurs when we can:

-• Gain a mental or physical grasp of the subject.
+- Gain a mental or physical grasp of the subject.

-• Make sense of a subject, event, or feeling by interpreting it into our own words or actions.
+- Make sense of a subject, event, or feeling by interpreting it into our own words or actions.

-• Do something with the new knowledge or skill and take ownership of it.
+- Do something with the new knowledge or skill and take ownership of it.

 Mastering a Skill